 Chess is normally thought of as a two-player game.
 You need an opponent to plan and execute your strategies against for the game to be enjoyable right?
 Surprisingly, the answer is actually “no.” You can play an entire game of chess yourself by controlling the movement of both set of pieces.
 How can you play chess by yourself and how does it benefit your brain?

-First, how does chess benefit you if you play regularly?
-Scientists have found that playing chess can:
+First, how does playing chess by yourself benefit you if you play regularly?
+Scientists have found it can:

-- Improve your critical thinking skills: The game itself is based on logic.
-Chess players have been shown to have improved decision-making skills, critical thinking, pattern recognition and more.
+• Improve your critical thinking skills: The game itself is based on logic.
+Chess players have been shown to have improved pattern recognition, decision-making skills, critical thinking and more.

-- Boost your IQ: Several studies have shown that teaching children how to play chess can help to improve their IQ, in addition to improving analytical and critical thinking skills.
+• Boost your IQ: Several studies have shown that teaching children how to play chess can help to improve their IQ, in addition to improving analytical and critical thinking skills.
+Research also proves it can accelerate emotional development, improving their self-esteem and empathy.

-- Help protect you against degenerative brain diseases: Playing chess and other activities that provide mental stimulation help protect elderly minds from the effects of degenerative brain diseases like Alzheimer’s and dementia.
+• Help protect you against degenerative brain diseases: Playing chess and other activities that provide mental stimulation shield you from cognitive impairment, making you less likely to experience degenerative brain diseases like Alzheimer’s or dementia.

-Playing chess is a great way to keep your mind sharp and improve your problem solving and pattern recognition skills over time.
+So, is solo chess helpful?
+Research shows it’s a great way to keep your mind sharp and improve your problem solving and pattern recognition skills over time.
+It may even prevent certain cognitive diseases.

 How to Play Chess by Yourself

 While it’s true that chess is traditionally a two-player game, it’s certainly possible to play by yourself as well.
-How can you play this two-player game by yourself?
+Can chess be played alone?
 Here are the steps involved:

 Whether you’re interested in learning how to play chess or you already consider yourself a master, there are plenty of benefits to playing chess by yourself, including:

-- It expands your mind by putting you into a logic battle with yourself.
+• Analysis: It expands your mind by putting you into a logic battle with yourself.
+Also, it lets you get inside your opponents’ minds easier.

 Playing chess is a fantastic way to learn self-improvement while also boosting your cognitive skills, increasing your creative thinking and problem solving, and even protecting yourself against degenerative brain diseases like Alzheimer’s.
 If you don’t know how to play or never learned, consider picking up a cheap board and playing a few games against yourself.
 You might be surprised at the outcome!